marcelposdijk/mo-nuxt/content/en/projects/projectred.md

     showInCarousel: true
 ---

-# Over het project
+# About the project

-Plafond in hal na lekkage verwijderd en opnieuw geplaatst, muren behangen, schootjes geschilderd en muren in de keuken gesausd.
+Ceiling in hall after leakage removed and reinstalled, walls wallpapered, lap painted and walls in kitchen painted.